 Should you reapply for a job if you were rejected the first time around and you see that the position is still posted or has been relisted?
 It depends, but in general, the worst that can happen is that you get rejected again.

 When to Reapply After Being Rejected

-Target Your Resume and Letters
+Target Your Resume and Cover Letter

-Don’t be afraid to mention skills that seem obvious to you – for example, if the job listing specifies that the candidate should be familiar with Microsoft Office, you should include that, or risk getting filtered out of contention.
+Don’t be afraid to mention skills that seem obvious to you.
+For example, if the job listing specifies that the candidate should be familiar with Microsoft Office, you should include that or risk getting filtered out of contention.

 What to Write in Your Cover Letter